Non-Compete Agreement Lawyers in Calgary

 Navigating any employment law issue can feel daunting when you’re doing it alone.
 We’re here to offer you the knowledge and adept guidance with Alberta’s Employment Standards Code.
 Find more answers in our Knowledge Centre.

-Non-compete clauses fall under the broader term “Restrictive Covenants”, which encompass non-competition and non-solicitation clauses often included in an employment agreement.
+A non-compete clause falls under the broader term “Restrictive Covenants”, which encompass non-competition and non-solicitation clauses often included in an employment agreement.
 These clauses are typically triggered against an employee when the employment relationship ends and require the employee to continue the duty of good faith and loyalty, beyond the term of the employment relationship.

 Non-compete clauses prohibit former employees from taking a new position with a competing business.
 This is to avoid the risk that an employee may begin working with a competitor and use an advantage gained by working with their previous employer such as trade secrets, client lists, marketing strategies, etc.